reportportal/agent-js-nightwatch/README.md

 # agent-js-nightwatch

-Agent for integration NightwatchJS with ReportPortal.
+Agent to integrate NightwatchJS with ReportPortal.
 * More about [NightwatchJS](https://nightwatchjs.org/)
 * More about [ReportPortal](http://reportportal.io/)